Fueling for Your Marathon

 45–60 g/h

-For most people running their first marathon at moderate effort, 45–60 g/h is the target.
+For most people running their first marathon at moderate effort, 45–60 g/h is the right target.
+For the full breakdown of how this number is set, see How Many Carbs Per Hour.

 A rough guide based on how much you sweat: